ngesa254/awesome-sigfox/README.md

 A curated list of awesome Sigfox resources for engineers, developers and hobbyists

+This list is for websites, services, software, tools and more: everything that you think is awesome in the world of electronic engineering.
+If you have anything to add please follow the instructions in [contributing.md](contributing.md).

 ### [Resources](https://resources.sigfox.com)
 Sigfox Knowledge database, everything from backend features to Sigfox radio certification